-Statistics show that 57% of employees don’t receive clear enough directions and 69% of managers just don’t feel comfortable communicating with their team.
-Add onto that, 57% of all projects fail because of a communication breakdown.
-In addition, we have to mention that the Willis Tower Watson reported that companies with effective communication in the workplace generate 47% higher total returns to shareholders than companies with communication problems.
+In addition, one of the strongest communication in the workplace statistics from Willis Tower Watson reports that companies with effective communication in the workplace generate 47% higher total returns to shareholders than companies with communication problems.

-It’s clear that effective and ongoing communication in the workplace is a major concern, but what exactly do we mean by communication in the workplace and how to increase communication in the workplace?
+It’s crystal clear that effective and ongoing communication in the workplace is a major concern.
+But what exactly do we mean by communication in the workplace and how to increase communication in the workplace?
 We get into that below.